 As you can see, the amount of light received and thus reflected is directly related to the angle between the surface and the light direction.

-This is the place where will need a surface normal.
-The cosine of the angle between the surface normal and direction towards light will directly give us the illumination percentage.
-If the cosine is 1, there is a 90-degree angle and a surface unit will receive 100% light.
-If the angle is 60°, the cosine will be 0.5 and a surface unit will receive 50% light.
-If the angle is 45°, we have around 71% (as can be observed from the illustration above).
+This is the place where we will need a surface normal.
+The cosine of the angle between the surface normal and the direction towards the light will directly give us the illumination percentage.
+If the cosine is 1, there is a 0-degree angle, and a surface unit will receive 100% light.
+If the angle is 30°, the cosine will be approximately 0.87, and a surface unit will receive 87% of the light.
+If the angle is 45°, we have around 71%.

-Now, does this mean that we would have to calculate the cosine in the fragment shader?
-Would that not be quite slow?
+Now, does this mean that we would have to calculate the cosine function in the fragment shader when coloring every pixel?
+Would not calculating the cosine function be quite slow?

 $v \cdot u = |v| \cdot |u| \cdot cos(∠uv)$,